hogg101/MikroTik-base-config/readme.md

 ## Services & Addresses

 1. Use the find and replace prompts to set the IP ranges of your subnets and VPN pool.
-Also find and replace the VPN PSK, username and password for the L2TP road warrior VPN server.
 2. **/ip/pool**
-Add ranges of IP addresses for your subnets and one for your VPN users.
+Add ranges of IP addresses for your subnets.
 3. **/ip/dhcp-server**
 Add DHCPv4 servers to the interfaces that need one.
 4. **/ip/dhcp-server/network**